-Newspaper Articles 2011
+Newspaper Articles 2010

 The Daily Telegraph, by Shelley Hadfield, October 08, 2011

 A MOTHER has been ordered to repay child support to a man she claimed was her son's father after he discovered he cannot conceive.

 For nine years the man believed the child was his after what he says was a "one-night stand".
 He told a court he believed the mother manipulated the situation.